 Custom merchandising is about showing that you know your customers, so a great place to start when selecting your product is to think about why they value your company (or, if you’re looking to engage with new customers, what your company can offer them).
 That’s where the usability of a product comes in – everyone can use some promotional products, but selecting a product that will only really be relevant to your customer base is a great way of showing that you care.

-For example, a music company may think about getting music-themed stress toys, but it could be a good idea to go for some personalised earphones or headphones.
-A property company might think about using mugs for promotion, but we’ve also got a wide selection of homeware and kitchenware may be a better choice for really engaging.
-An outdoors company may think about using some outdoor clothing to promote their work, but a Multi-Tool (or Swiss Army Knife) may come in more useful for your customers.
+For example, a music company may think about getting music-themed stress toys, but it could be a good idea to go for some promotional earphones or promotional headphones.
+A property company might think about using promotional mugs, but we’ve also got a wide selection of homeware and kitchenware may be a better choice for really engaging.
+An outdoors company may think about using some promotional fleeces to promote their work, but a Multi-Tool (or Swiss Army Knife) may come in more useful for your customers.

 When it comes to selecting the right custom merchandise, there is always room for creativity – and the end of the day, the focus should be on selecting a unique product that will stand out and make your customers feel valued, while being useful enough to be kept around for a long time!